How mediation works

 What mediators do and don’t do

 The mediator is a go-between.
-They help you and the other party in the mediation to find a solution everyone can agree to.
+They help you and the other party in the mediation to find a resolution about your domain dispute that everyone can agree to.
 As they work, mediators:

 - help both parties communicate